 |Headwear of Middle and Lower Ranking General |

-As for the diverse clothing styles, it is another useful clue for people to recognize their status.
-The general figures wear color painting armor with isosceles-triangle hemline in the front, and they are also dressed in the red rob covered by black jacket.
-The junior general figures and lower general figures are also easy to be recognized because of their short armors and elbow guards, long pants and the ankle boots.
-The soldier figures only have the coat armor for the ease of fighting.
-It can be found out that some of the soldier figures originally held the long-pole weapons based on their standing posture.
-They have the same size as the real human and horses, and their appearance and manner are also similar to the soldiers in the battle.
+The diverse uniform styles also provide useful clue to their status.
+The general figures wear color painted armor with isosceles-triangle hemline in the front, as well as red rob covered by black jacket.
+The junior general figures and lower general figures are recognized by their short armors and elbow guards, long pants and the ankle boots.
+The soldier figures, on the other hand, only have the coat armor for ease of fighting.
+They originally held the long-pole weapons based on their standing posture, which incidentally are of the same size as a real human being, and their appearance and mannerism are also similar to the soldiers in the battlefield.

 .
 Cavalry Warriors Chariot Warriors Kneeling Archers Standing Archers